fairlearn/fairlearn/docs/quickstart.rst

 The Fairlearn package has two components:

-- A *dashboard* for assessing which groups are negatively impacted by a model, and for comparing multiple models in terms of various fairness and accuracy metrics.
+- *Metrics* for assessing which groups are negatively impacted by a model, and for comparing multiple models in terms of various fairness and accuracy metrics.